Sunday, June 24, 2012

 Garlic and Herb Roasted Tomatoes

-I love any kind of roasted vegetables, but the recipe that I made today, garlic and herb roasted tomatoes, is exceptional.
+I love all kinds of roasted vegetables, but this recipe for garlic and herb roasted tomatoes is exceptional.

-Roasted tomatoes by themselves are fabulous; roasted garlic by itself is delicious, but tomatoes slowly roasted together with fresh garlic, freshly snipped oregano, and fresh basil is sensational and olive oil.
+Roasted tomatoes by themselves are fabulous, and roasted garlic by itself is delicious, but tomatoes slowly roasted together with fresh garlic, freshly snipped oregano, and fresh basil is sensational.

 Ingredients and Instructions from Mostly Food and Craft's site